About

 Allyson Darakjian // Performance, sound, costume, 2022

-I remember reading the book Goodnight Moon to my first child when he was only a few months old.
-Even though he couldn’t understand the words, the pressure to engage my child constantly in meaningful ways, like reading books to him, was ever present.
-As an exhausted, lonely new mother one evening I read Goodnight Moon and got to the page, “goodnight nobody, goodnight mush,” and cried because it expressed the isolation and sadness I felt.
-This performance was born at that moment.
-This work is about the experience of maternity as a shift of the self in which one becomes disembodied and the feeling of motherhood always being on the precipice of nonsense.
+I remember reading the book Goodnight Moon by Margaret Wise Brown to my first child when he was only a few months old.
+Even though he couldn’t yet understand the words, the pressure to constantly engage him in meaningful ways, like reading books aloud, was ever present.
+One evening, exhausted and lonely, I reached the line “goodnight nobody, goodnight mush,” and cried.
+It expressed exactly how I felt in that moment: isolated, untethered, and hovering between sense and nonsense.
+This performance began there.